yeekit24/FAS/README.md

     Password: 123
 ```

+## Authorization and Authentication:
+We are using admin user to authenticate and authorization API access.
+For advanced security, we can create a new user in admin panel, with control over which API endpoint can be accessed.

 ## CI/CD hook:
 Before you did any code changes, please make sure you have run the following command to check the code syntax.
 ```bash